Planning a Cornwall road trip? From beaches and great restaurants, to interesting attractions, this route takes in the best of the county.

 Newquay is one of the hubs for family holidays in Cornwall.
 You can spend a day on the beach, learn to surf, enjoy some great food or simply explore the cute shops and cafes dotted around the town.

 I’d definitely recommend spending some time on Fistral Beach.
 Often regarded as one of the best beaches in Great Britain, it’s got a large area of sand and is known for its huge waves.
 It’s a surfer’s paradise, and over the summer you’ll see plenty of surf competitions taking place, including the World Surf League qualifying series at Boardmasters.
+If you’re looking for places to stay on your road trip, there are some great options in Newquay in our guide to the best luxury hotels in Cornwall.

 You’re spoiled for choice when it comes to great beaches in Cornwall, but Perranporth is another of my favourites.
 There are three miles of golden sand, some decent waves and lots of interesting rock formations (including a rock archway) which kids will adore exploring.
 At low tide it’s fun climbing up the rocks and exploring the natural pools too.